SamuelTegsten/Operative_System_Course/README.md

 # Operative System

-Summary of my Operative System course.
-Containing definitions and summaries of Virtualization, Concurrency &amp; Persistancy
+## Virtualization of the CPU

+## Virtualization of the memory

+## Concurrency with lock, condition variables & semaphores

+## Persistancy with memory & communication